Pronouncing G and J (Spanish learners)

 The next stage is to tackle mid word /ʤ/ sounds.
 As before align the relevant letter(s) vertically and chant the words, encouraging the students to join in.

 When students are having difficulties with the word written in English I supplement the word with a [this is what it sounds like] collection of letters.
-I use anything that is familiar to the students so in Spain becomes or k , th sometimes becomes z, and I will say theta, sion, tion, cian become shun and so on.
+I use anything that is familiar to the students so in Spain c becomes s or k , th sometimes becomes z, and I will say theta, sion, tion, cian become shun and so on.
 Do emphasise that anything between the square brackets is not a correct English spelling, just something that helps some students pronounce the word correctly.

 Tell the students that in all English words the letter j* has the same pronunciation and then move to the alternative /g/ sound, which is used in Spanish in words such as Gloria.